 Bridging The Future

-Bridges in a futuristic city will not only connect two points, but they will do far more than that.
+Bridges in a futuristic city will do far more than just connect two points.
 An example of a multi-use bridge is under construction in Washington DC and is expected to be completed by 2024.
 The 11th Street Bridge Park will consist of an amphitheater with pedestrian and bike lanes across the Anacostia River.

 A few cities have already made giant leaps in bringing their cities closer to intelligent cities.
 Europe is already ahead in its smart city development.
 The European Union is encouraging member nations to develop smart cities.